Kiwibank: Corporate social responsibility

 A partnership with the children's financial literacy provider Banqer was formally launched in May 2016, setting the one-year goal at 1000 classrooms being sponsored into the programme.
 This was achieved by April 2017 but the programme continues to grow.

 In 2016 Kiwibank announced a partnership with the Predator Free New Zealand Trust and the Department of Conservation (DOC).
 Kiwibank worked with PFNZ to establish the Kiwibank Predator Free Communities Programme which works with communities wanting to take up the predator-free challenge.
-The DOC partnership is centered around the Conservation Dogs programme which piloted New Zealand's first specialist conservation dog unit with two full-time dog handlers.
-At the time there were 80 conservation dogs in New Zealand, 45 of whom find protected species and 35 who find pests.